-If you are looking to either buy or sell a property that has dry rot, you need to investigate the problem as soon as your spot it – it needs immediate treatment to minimise structural damage to the property.
+If you are looking to either sell a property that has dry rot, you need to investigate the problem as soon as you spot it.
+It needs immediate treatment to minimise structural damage to the property.

 What is dry rot?

 Dry rot, otherwise known as ‘Serpula Lacrymans’, is a destructive wood-rotting fungus that attacks damp timber in a house.
 The optimum temperature for dry rot to grow is at 22ºC, with the maximum temperature being 26 ºC.
 Dry rot can spread on to materials ranging from carpets to living room furniture.

 What causes dry rot?